Founded by researchers at Stanford

 Here's what we're actually asking:

 To keep developing these tests, we need venture capital.
-We're applying to Y Combinator.
+We've applied to Y Combinator and are now starting our broader fundraise.
 If we can show investors real interest from the long COVID community, our chances of raising capital increase.

 Every email you add is a data point investors can't ignore.
 Every share in a long COVID community, every post on Reddit, every message to your support group matters now, more than it will in a month.